 - $38 between Two Harbors and San Pedro

 Book your tickets on their website, by calling the reservation number listed online, or book on Viator, one of our favorite travel websites.

 What to Pack in your Purse or “Carry-On” for Your Catalina Island Express Boat Ride

 In addition to putting your luggage in the stow-away space when you board the ferry, you'll likely take a handbag or backpack, of some kind, to your seat.

-We recommend packing sunscreen, sunglasses, hair ties, reusable straw, and a Kindle.
-Of course, it’s not absolutely vital however, we suggest it for several reasons:
+We recommend packing sunscreen, sunglasses, hair ties, a reusable straw, and a Kindle.
+Of course, it's not absolutely vital; however, we suggest it for several reasons:

 - If it's sunny, you'll be grateful you have sunglasses with you.

 - I always carry hair ties with me on boats because if you go outside when it's sailing it's very windy and I hate when my hair gets knotty.
 (This was especially true on our Maine Windjammer Cruise!)